-The Teaching and Learning committee is responsible for reviewing and approving the written statement of behaviour principles.
+The Governing Board is responsible for reviewing and approving the written statement of behaviour principles.

-The Teaching and Learning committee will also review this behaviour policy in conjunction with the Headteacher and monitor the policy's effectiveness, holding the Headteacher to account for its implementation.
+The Governing Board will also review this behaviour policy in conjunction with the Headteacher and monitor the policy's effectiveness, holding the Headteacher to account for its implementation.